 Hi everyone, with the Eucalypt tank & dress re-release last month, we thought it was a good time to go over how to sew the bias neckline facing since it is applied a little differently than in some other Megan Nielsen patterns (Banksia, Darling Ranges, and Crescent).
 But we’re not going to stop there!
-We’re also going to show you that other bias facing method, as well as a bonus bias binding option.
-All using bias strips, all slightly different construction, all methods interchangeable.
+We’re also going to show you other bias-facing methods, as well as a bonus bias-binding option.
+All use bias strips, all slightly different construction, and all methods are interchangeable.
 So you can choose which application you like best and substitute one out for another (in Eucalypt, or any pattern that uses bias facing, really!).

 For any of the methods, if you are unable to cut long bias strips, you can join multiple strips together to create the length you need.

-Place the short ends perpendicular to each other, right sides together, and sew diagonally across.
+Place the short ends perpendicular to each other, the right sides together, and sew diagonally across.

 Trim the seam allowance back to 1/4″.

 Press open.
 Keep going with more strips until you create the length you need.

 This is the method used in the Eucalypt pattern and instructions, but of course, could be substituted in other patterns that use other methods of bias facings.
 It uses a thinner bias strip, 1″ wide, and is good for lighter-weight fabrics because it is slightly less bulky than the second method.